This tip continues the system stored procedure series with a routine to execute T-SQL code from a file.

 You may have many reasons for wanting to execute T-SQL code from a file, but one reason comes to mind for me: To build a loaded database from scratch.
 I have one master script that creates an empty database and performs several small tasks.
 In between each task, the master script also executes T-SQL code from several files.
 The files contain code to create a variety of database objects and copy data.
 The same files are also used for other database administration chores.

 You may also have many reasons for wanting to avoid osql, but I can think of only one: osql is a command prompt utility and, as such, it is used through the xp_cmdshell extended stored procedure.
 Many database administrators strictly control which users can execute that stored procedure to avoid a potential security risk.
 The idea behind writing a custom routine to execute T-SQL code from a file is to avoid a reliance on xp_cmdshell.
-However,
+However, one of the stored procedures mentioned above uses xp_cmdshell to import the file into a table.
+I might be able to overlook that inexplicable choice if the routine offered features that osql lacks -- but that's not the case.
+In fact, the routine imposes some significant additional limitations.

 The two stored procedures in question have a number of other shortcomings.
 One or both routines impose: